-If a FY Seminar is cancelled or other significant aspect of a FY Seminar (e.g., meeting pattern/time, enrollment cap, or instructor) is changed after March 1 for a fall FY Seminar or after October 1 for a spring FY Seminar, please inform Ben Haven.
+If a FY Seminar is cancelled or other significant aspect of a FY Seminar (e.g., meeting pattern/time, enrollment cap, or instructor) is changed for your FY Seminar, please inform Ben Haven.

 We strongly discourage departments from cancelling an FY Seminar that has student enrollment unless it is due to an unavoidable conflict.
 In that case, please notify the First Year Curriculum Program and the enrolled students prior to cancellation.
 The Office of Undergraduate Curriculum can provide the department with a list of FY Seminars and FY Launches with available seats to include in the cancellation message to help students find an alternative class section.